We've all heard about the power of focus. But what does that really mean? Consider this story.

 Suddenly you are worried that you won’t have enough money to live on.
-You’re worried that you’ll lose your house, or your kids.
+You’re worried that you’ll lose your house or your kids.
 You’re worried that you’ll be alone for the rest of your life.

 All that worry, all that fear, focuses your attention on everything you DON’T want.

 Our brains have evolved over millennia to keep us out of danger.
 So, we’re hard-wired to look for what’s wrong in any situation.
-When a situation (like divorce) is full of things that could go wrong, our brain lights up like a pinball machine in a popular arcade.
+When a situation (like divorce) is full of things that could go wrong, our brain lights up like a pinball machine in a busy arcade.

 We see danger everywhere.
 So, we focus on THAT.
 We focus solely on our fears.
 We get locked in survival mode.